-When you're promised a "rate lock" from a lender, it means that you are guaranteed to get a particular interest rate for a certain number of days while you work on the application process.
-This prevents you from getting through your whole application process and finding out at the end that your interest rate has gotten higher.
+When you're promised a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a certain number of days while you work on the application process.
+This keeps you from going through your entire application process and learning at the end that your interest rate has gone up.

-While there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
-The lender will agree to freeze an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.
+Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans usually costing more.
+A lending institution may agree to lock in an interest rate and points for a longer span of time, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.

 Additional Ways to Save on Interest

-There are other ways to get a good rate, besides choosing a shorter rate lock period.
-A larger down payment will give you a lower interest rate, because you will be starting out with more equity.
-You can pay points to bring down your rate for the loan term, meaning you pay more initially.
-For a lot of people, this makes financial sense..
+There are other ways to get a lower rate, besides opting for a shorter rate lock period.
+A bigger down payment will give you a reduced interest rate, because you'll be starting out with more equity.
+You may choose to pay points to reduce your interest rate for the loan term, meaning you pay more initially.
+For many people, this makes sense and is a good deal..

 At Carter Financial Solutions, we answer questions about this process every day.
 Call us: 866-840-8745 x2.